ILLIXR/ILLIXR/docs/docs/plugin_README/README_offload_rendering_server.md

   - ``ILLIXR_OFFLOAD_RENDERING_FRAMERATE`` sets the encoding framerate.
   - ``ILLIXR_OFFLOAD_RENDERING_NALU_ONLY`` set to non-zero indicates a Jetson client.

+When the client is an Android device with its own OpenXR runtime (e.g., Quest 3) you can enable overscanning to allow the onboard timewarp to produce complete images for display.
+To enable this feature set the `ILLIXR_OVERSCAN` environment variable in `main.cpp` to the scale factor you want to use.
+Testing has found a value of `1.1` works well for the Quest 3.
+You will also need to supply the same environment variable and value on the server side.

 Please refer to the README in [`network backends`][L10] for setting the server and client IP address and port number.

 ### NVENC Encoding